tabbiho/pokebRAwl/README.md

 ## Installation
 For the project to run locally on your machine:
-1. <code>npm install</code> to install necessary packages
+1. <code>npm install</code> to install packages required
+2. <code>npx sequelize db:create</code> to create your local database
+3. <code>npx sequelize db:migrate</code> to run migrations for database schema
+4. <code>npx sequelize db:seed:all</code> to seed the game data required
-2. <code>npm run start</code> to run the app locally
+5. <code>npm run start</code> to run the app locally
-3. Open browser and view the project on http://localhost:3004
+6. Open your browser and view the project on http://localhost:3004

-> **Note: 2-player functionality is only available for pokébRAwl clients run locally on the same system.**
+> **Note: 2-player functionality is only available for clients run locally on the same system.
+Run your 2nd client on incognito mode.**

 ## Demo